thinkst/canarytools-docs/docs/incidents/queries.md

 # Queries

-These are a collection of endpoints that allow you to interact with incidents.
+These are a collection of endpoints that allow you to query incidents.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>